iloveagent57/drf-best-practices/README.md

 # drf-best-practices
 Demonstrates best practices for using DRF

+# Python study group 2023-04-17
+- Why does the standard validator go check foreign keys by making an individual DB call per key.
+  Which leads to why is validation vs your DB mixed in with serialization which should be just a wire format -> memory format concern and not go to any deeper levels.
+(Thanks, Andy!)
+  - Alex's answer: this might actually be about the HTML form for POSTing new data that you get on successful responses in the browser-level API. e.g. by hitting http://localhost:8000/api/v1/publications/1/articles/ in your browser.

+- [Django-related] Why can't I seem to get prefetch_related to work?

 # Takeaways circa April 13, 2023
 - drf-spectacular has a lot of potential value for us and a fairly low cost to use.
 We should formally adopt it as a best practice via an OEP.
 - edx-rbac's `PermissionRequiredForListingMixin` is not meeting our needs - it's too complex and non-obvious.
 We should create a decorator that can meet this need at the view function level.